rubyfu/RubyFu/faqs/README.md

 Why not?!

 ###### Q \ When this book get finished?
 We'll, it shouldn't.
-This book is an experiance base
+This book is an experience base